jofas/blog/content/002-first-time-running/index.md

 Not reaching that cursed gym was not an option.
 I retched a last time, stood up and trotted onwards.

-By the time I continued my feet and calves were cramping deliciously.
+By the time I continued, my feet and calves were cramping deliciously.
 I managed to slowly stumble a few yards with forefoot striking but had to abandon it to relieve my aching muscles, switching to heel striking.
 The switch of striking style allowed me to retain a rhythmic motion, but I